40th-SOC/IADS/README.md

 - <b>Good for long-running missions:</b> Interceptors can be set to respawn, so missions that run for several hours will continuously dispatch fighters throughout the mission.

 - <b>Matches threats to aggressors:</b> with threat-matching enabled, the IADS will scale the response to a BLUFOR aggressor's level.
 For example, if a 4-ship of aggressor Hornets is detected, a 4-ship of MiG-29s might be dispatched, but 2-ship of aggressor Mirages will will trigger a 2-ship of MiG-21s.

+- <b>Supports border configuration:</b> if a border option is specified, the IADS will ignore groups that are outside of the border.
+SAMs can be configure to ignore borders with the `SAMS_IGNORE_BORDERS` configuration option.

 ### Usage